SunnyBasion/CSP451-Checkpoint6-SunnyBasion/README.md

 ```

 ## Validation Process
-- The script will validate the ARM template
+- The script will validate the ARM template.
-- If the validation passes it will proceed to deploy all resources
+- If the validation passes it will proceed to deploy all resources.
-- Generates an output listing the; Public IP, Website URL, and a SSH hint
+- Generates an output listing the; Public IP, Website URL, and a SSH hint.
-- The script also performs a curl test on the website
+- The script also performs a curl test on the website.

 ## Notes
 - The configured NSG only allows SSH connecitivty via my public IP, restricts/drops all other SSH traffic.